 A wonderful cinematic treat, Baraka has no narrative.
-It uses snippets shot all over the world over a span of twenty years in 70mm Todd-AO format, and leaves the plot and connections up to you as the viewer.
-This visual poetry of a film takes you on a journey of long tracking shots, time-lapsed sequences and unseen footages of some of the most less-explored places on the planet.
-Directed by Ron Fricke, the film shows sweeping and sometimes haunting scenes, from Auschwitz to Tuol Sleng, hidden jungle tribes, and beautiful places in Bali such as the rice fields of Tabanan, Tampaksiring, Tegallalang, Uluwatu Temple, and a long dramatic kecak dance sequence against the Gunung Kawi Temple.
+It uses snippets shot all over the world over the course of 20 years in 70 mm Todd-AO format, and leaves the plot and connections up to you as the viewer.
+This visual poetry of a film takes you on a journey of long tracking shots, time-lapse sequences and unseen footages of some of the most less-explored places on the planet.
+Directed by Ron Fricke, the film shows sweeping and sometimes haunting scenes, from Auschwitz to Tuol Sleng, hidden jungle tribes, and beautiful places in Bali such as the rice fields of Tabanan, Tampaksiring, Tegallalang, Uluwatu Temple, and a dramatic Kecak dance sequence against the Gunung Kawi Temple.

 - Website: http://www.imdb.com/title/tt0103767/

 4) The Ring of Fire, an Indonesian Odyssey (1972)